Updated August 28, 2022.

 It’s Faraway Friday!
 That means I’m letting you in on my top tips to travel your best, even on the longest flights.
 If the length of a flight has ever kept you from traveling to your dream destination, this post is definitely for you!
 You can handle a flight of any length with the right preparation.
 Here’s everything you need to survive that dreaded flight from head to toe!
-Many of the photos below contain affiliate links via Amazon.
-This means if you purchase a product from one of these links, you will be helping me grow my business!

 While packing light is absolutely essential, there are a few things you can take with you to help make your flight more comfortable.